igorskyflyer/igorskyflyer/README.md

   <br>
   <strong>The Architect in the Pocket (2013)</strong>
   <br>
   Continuing his <em>"mobile-first"</em> philosophy, Igor engineered a fully functional <strong>Content Management System</strong> (CMS) entirely on his phone.
 Developed using <strong>vanilla</strong> HTML, CSS, JS, and PHP, the system featured a comprehensive control panel for real-time site orchestration.
-It provided a robust content workflow: allowing him to create and search pages, edit source code or templates on the fly, and manage a modular component and widget architecture.
+It provided a robust content workflow: allowing him to create and search pages, edit their source code or templates on the fly, and manage a modular component and widget architecture.
 He even engineered a specialized Status Toggle to switch the site between online and offline modes instantly.
 This wasn't just a site; it was a portable factory built to sustain a digital presence from a 5-inch screen.
 Detailed records and visual evidence of this and other early works are preserved in his <a href="https://github.com/igorskyflyer/igorskyflyer/blob/main/NOTABLE_PROJECTS.md"><strong>notable projects archive</strong></a>.
   <br>
   <br>
   <strong>Interop: The Performance Benchmark (March 2014)</strong>
   <br>
   ​In his <strong>Computer Architecture</strong> course, the professor offered an elite alternative to the standard theory exam: develop a functional benchmarking utility from scratch.
-While the majority of the cohort opted for the test, Igor chose the build.
+While the majority of the cohort opted for the test, Igor chose to build.
   <br>
   ​The result was <a href="https://github.com/igorskyflyer/cs-bench-pro/"><strong>BenchPro</strong></a>.
 Using <strong>C#</strong> and <strong>Win32 Interop</strong>, he engineered a multi-threaded suite that utilized <strong>Monte Carlo</strong> simulations to stress-test CPU throughput.
 By pulling real-time <strong>WMI telemetry</strong> (L2/L3 cache, core counts), he bridged the gap between abstract architectural theory and physical silicon performance.
   <br>
   <br>
   <strong>The Unsolved: (Over)engineering the "Impossible" (November 2014)</strong>
   <br>
   By his third year, Igor was already <strong>mentoring fellow students</strong> and handling <strong>freelance development</strong>.
-He consistently sought challenges that exceeded standard academic boundaries; this drive culminated during his <strong>Operations Research</strong> course, where he accepted a faculty problem that had gone unsolved for <strong>five years</strong>.
+He consistently sought challenges that exceeded standard academic boundaries; this drive culminated during his <strong>Operations Research</strong> course, where he accepted a faculty problem that had gone unsolved by ~500 students for <strong>five years</strong>.
 With a strict <strong>two-week deadline</strong>, Igor didn't just solve the math; he architected a full desktop suite using <strong>Delphi</strong> and raw <strong>Win32 APIs</strong>.
-He engineered a <strong>custom GDI rendering engine</strong>, proprietary binary file formats (<code>.cxf</code>, <code>.cxc</code>), and a system for <strong>Compromise Programming</strong>.
+He engineered a <strong>custom GDI rendering engine</strong>, proprietary binary file formats (<code>.cxf</code>, and <code>.cxc</code>), and a system for <strong>Compromise Programming</strong>.
 The result, <a href="https://github.com/igorskyflyer/calculus-ex"><strong>CalculusEx</strong></a>, earned a perfect 10 (A) and finally closed the long-standing challenge.
   <br>
   <br>
   <strong>Logic Debugged: The Self-Validating System (2014–2015)</strong>